keetp/VisualStudioCode/README.md

-# VisualStudioCode
+# VisualStudioCode linked directories
-# Various programs made in VSC
+# Various programs made in VSC.
+Pretty basic stuff for the purpose of learning. :)